 In this section, we use probit model to precisely analyze the determinants of e-commerce participation.
 Table 5.2 presents the results.
 There appears to be an inverted U-shaped quadratic relationship between firm size and e-commerce participation in Jordan and Egypt.
-However, since the average size is much lower than the value at which the probability of participation reaches the
+However, since the average size is much lower than the value at which the probability of participation reaches the maximum, the relationship is monotonically increasing.
+As for Morocco, the effect of firm size is less significant, but it is positive in the first regression (Definition 1: website).
+All other things being equal, firm age does not influence e-commerce participation in Jordan.
+In Morocco and Egypt, according to the first definition, younger firms have a greater probability of participating in e-commerce.

-Table 5.2: Factors associated with participation in e-commerce (Probit model, weighted values)
+Table 5.2.
+Factors associated with participation in e-commerce (Probit model, weighted values)